France's Le Maire blames 'unfair trade' for global commerce woes

-BUENOS AIRES (Reuters) - Unfair trade and an overproduction of steel are at the root of international tensions over commerce, France’s finance minister Bruno Le Maire said on Tuesday after a G20 gathering in Buenos Aires.
+BUENOS AIRES, March 20 (Reuters) - Unfair trade and an overproduction of steel are at the root of international tensions over commerce, France’s finance minister Bruno Le Maire said on Tuesday after a G20 gathering in Buenos Aires.

 “This G20 meeting has been really useful because it has helped us to understand the difficulties of every nation and it has helped us make a path, a step in the right direction,” said Le Maire, adding that G20 members had acknowledged the issue of steel over-capacity.